NEW YORK (AP) — Hostess has picked the maker of Little Debbie as the lead bidder for its Drake's cakes.

 According to a filing in U.S. bankruptcy court, McKee Foods has offered $27.5 million in cash for the cake brands, which include Devil Dogs, Funny Bones and Yodels.
 The fate of Twinkies and other Hostess cakes are still being negotiated with other bidders.

-The "stalking horse" bid by McKee would set the floor for an auction process that lets competitors make better offers.
-A judge would have to approve the final sale.
+The "stalking horse" bids set the floor for an auction process that lets competitors make better offers.
+A judge would have to approve any final sales.

 McKee Foods, based in Collegedale, Tenn., makes a variety of snack cakes under the Little Debbie banner that compete with Hostess cakes at a lower price.
 For example, its Cloud Cakes resemble Twinkies and its Devil Cremes resemble Devil Dogs.
-A representative for McKee Foods, Mike Gloekler, said it was too early to say where it would make Drake's cakes, since the company didn't offer to buy the bakery.
+A representative for McKee Foods, Mike Gloekler, said the company didn't plan to scrap any brands as a result of the deal.

 Hostess has said in court previously that it needed to move quickly in selling off its brands to capitalize on the outpouring of nostalgia and media coverage prompted by its demise.
 The company repeated the sentiment in its court filing Monday, noting that there is no advertising or marketing for Drake's brands, which also include Ring Dings, Sunny Doodles and Yankee Doodles.